August 29, 2024

 It is over two months since I last posted anything!
 That does not mean I have fallen off my perch, stopped baking or decided to give up blogging.
 It's simply because the year has turned out to be a bit manic.

 Not least of all is that earlier in the year we had virtually a whole month of visitors, one lot after the other, plus a couple of hasty visits back to the UK for various crisis management issues.
 The thing about visitors that I find most difficult is the catering.
 Thinking of, shopping for and providing three meals a day at normal times, including impromptu meals out, requires brain effort that no longer comes easily and our usual eating pattern is generally much more ad hoc.
-Hence there tends to be over purchasing, a freezer crammed with unused items and a scramble to use up perishables when they've all gone home.
+Hence there tends to be over purchasing, a freezer crammed with unused items and a scramble to use up perishables when the visitors have all gone home.

 So, this dish is a result of realising it's lunchtime, looking in the fridge to see what there is and coming up with something edible.
 It was surprisingly good and I would even do it again on purpose rather than by accident.